for-wow/FirstSteps/Examples/003/README.md

 CreateFrame('MODEL', 'myCooldown', <ParentFrame>, 'CooldownFrameTemplate')
 ```

-### 2. Set position and size for cooldown animation object.
+### 2. Set position and size for cooldown animation object:

 Typically, the position and size is set like this:
 ```